qiboteam/qibo/examples/qcnn_classifier/README.md

 (https://github.com/qiboteam/qibo/tree/master/examples/qcnn_classifier).

 ## Problem overview
-This tutorial implements a simplified Quantum Convolutional Neural Network (QCNN), a proposed quantum analogue to a classical convolutional neural network that is also translationally invariant.
-This example demonstrates how to detect certain properties of a quantum data source, such as a quantum sensor or a complex simulation from a device.
-The quantum data source being a cluster state that may or may not have an excitation—what the QCNN will learn to detect.
+This tutorial implements a simple Quantum Convolutional Neural Network (QCNN), which is a translationally invariant algorithm analogous to the classical convolutional neural network.
+This example demonstrates the use of the QCNN as a quantum classifier, which attempts to classify ground states of a translationally invariant quantum system, the transverse field Ising model, based on whether they are in the ordered or disordered phase.
+The (randomized) statevector data provided are those of a 4-qubit system.
+Accompanying each state is a label: +1 (ordered phase) or -1 (ordered phase).
-You will prepare a cluster state and train a quantum classifier to detect if it is "excited" or not.
-The cluster state is highly entangled but not necessarily difficult for a classical computer.
-For this classification task you will implement a deep MERA-like QCNN architecture since:
-1. Like the QCNN, the cluster state on a ring is translationally invariant.
-2. The cluster state is highly entangled.
-This architecture should be effective at reducing entanglement, obtaining the classification by reading out a single qubit.
+Through the sequential reduction of entanglement, this network is able to perform classification from the final measurement of a single qubit.

 Workflow of qcnn model:
 ![workflow](images/workflow.PNG)